ab-ratul/cryptool/README.md

 Built by **Ali Burhan** | [github.com/ab-ratul](https://github.com/ab-ratul)

-CrypTool is a Python-based command-line interface (CLI) application designed to demonstrate the fundamental mechanics of data confidentiality[cite: 1].
-Developed as part of the DecodeLabs Industrial Training Kit (Project 2: Basic Encryption & Decryption), this tool transforms static text into secure ciphertext using mathematical obfuscation and actively audits its own security through automated brute-force scanning[cite: 1].
+CrypTool is a Python-based command-line interface (CLI) application designed to demonstrate the fundamental mechanics of data confidentiality.
+Developed as part of the DecodeLabs Industrial Training Kit (Project 2: Basic Encryption & Decryption), this tool transforms static text into secure ciphertext using mathematical obfuscation and actively audits its own security through automated brute-force scanning.

 ---